PGY2 Infectious Diseases Residency – Purpose Statement

 Guidelines for Application

 The PGY2 Infectious Diseases program has received pre-candidate status for ASHP-Accreditation and is pending for candidate status.
 We adhere to all rules and regulations associated with accreditation and we will participate in the Residency Matching Process (RMP).
-Applications must be completed via the PhORCAS system.
-A full letter of recommendation must be included (in addition to the PhORCAS recommendation form) in order for the application to be considered complete.
-Additional details can be found on the PGY2 FAQ.
+Applications must be completed through the WebAdMIT/PhORCAS system.
+Completed applications include:

 Application Deadline is January 2, 2016